 Upping the notch in variability, players can also mess around with each characters special attacks via the Kustomization menu.
 Each character has a total of three slots (the game gives you default combinations to give you an idea) where you can swap out your special moves.
 Some moves take more slots than others, indicating more devastating choices.
 As you might expect, it feels rewarding to flesh out your favorite character because you can customize it to your liking.
 Sweet.

 As with its previous games, even with Injustice, like I said in the early impressions of the game Mortal Kombat 11 has a certain heft when you control the characters.
 It might seem weird at first especially if you are coming from other fighting games but when you get used to it, you wouldn’t even notice the difference especially if you try out the its impressive practice mode, which is a very welcoming feature to those who only know MK because of what good/bad impression it left people during the 90’s, or that catchy techno music from the movie that still rings to my ears to this day.
 Mortal Kombat 11 has a very noob-friendly and robust practice mode that eases in newcomers in a variety of ways.
 Putting in a bit of time learning the fundamentals of your favorite Kombatant all the way to advanced strategies is part of the fun here, especially when you get to apply it in actual Kombat.

 Aside from the usual Arcade and Klassic Towers mode, Perhaps the best part of Mortal Kombat 11 hands-down is the very extensive and well thought-out Story mode that lets you dive further into the fluff.
-A lot of effort into this with very lenghty cut scenes that nails the lore brilliantly.
-The mode makes up of 12 chapters which let you encounter almost all the kombatants.
-I’m not sure if the developers tied this in at the same week that Avengers: End Game screens but it certainly gave me the same feel (also, coincidentally with Magic: The Gathering’s War of the Spark) is this an ongoing trend now?.
-Having played a great chunk of the story you can really feel a sense of epicness and grandiosity that newcomers will definitely enjoy, but I really believe that this one is for the vets who will definitely notice nods all the way back from the original game.
-The story more is definitely worth the price of entry.
+A lot of effort was placed into making something that feels epic in scope as you can really the story lets you experience the story from various character perspectives.
+Having played a great chunk of the story you can really feel a sense of grandiosity that newcomers will definitely enjoy, but I really believe that this one is for the vets who will definitely notice nods all the way back from the original game.
+The story mode is definitely worth the price of entry.

 Hit Your Sweet Spot in the Game’s Customization Mode